 In February 2015, he was appointed the House Chairman of the Joint Committee on Health Care Financing.
 Prior to this role, he served as the House Chairman of the Joint Committee on Public Health for six years.

-In addition to his committee duties and responsibilities, Chairman Sánchez’s overall legislative agenda emphasizes initiatives that address access and retention in education, public infrastructure development, workforce development, public health and affordable housing.
+Representative Sánchez’s overall legislative agenda is driven in large part by the issues faced in the district.
+It emphasizes initiatives that address access and retention in education, public infrastructure development, workforce development, public health, and affordable housing.

-He earned his Bachelor of Arts Degree in Legal Education from the University of Massachusetts, Boston, a Masters of Public Administration from the John F. Kennedy School of Government at Harvard University and is a current fellow at the Center for Public Health Leadership at the Harvard University School of Public Health.
+Previously, Chairman Sánchez served as the Chair of the Joint Committee on Public Health and as the Vice-Chair of the Joint Committee on Economic Development, where he helped usher through the Commonwealth’s life sciences commitment.
+He also worked in the Boston Mayor’s Office from 1995 to 2001 and ran the 2000 Census for Boston.
+He earned his Bachelor of Arts Degree in Legal Education from the University of Massachusetts, Boston, a Masters of Public Administration from the John F. Kennedy School of Government at Harvard University and is a current instructor at the Center for Public Health Leadership at the Harvard University TH Chan School of Public Health.